richard-taylor/psimbols/README.md

 own *private* key.
 This enables the client to validate that the server is who it thinks it is and not a man-in-the-middle.
 But this can *only* be done if the client has the public key of the server.
-So this protection only applies to a "closed system"; but it is a strong protection and should be the default position.
+So this protection mostly applies to a "closed service" - when the client's public key is resistered with the server we also get the server's public key for the client configuration.

 ## making a request